freeCodeCamp/freeCodeCamp/guide/english/java/arrays/index.md

 Tip: Arrays like this can be quite confusing, especially to beginners, so if you are planning to use this, be prepared to make a visual representation either in your head or on pen and paper.

 ### Jagged Arrays
 Jagged arrays are multi-dimensional arrays that have a set number of rows but a varying number of columns.
 Jagged arrays are used to conserve memory use of the array.
+They can be thought of as arrays which holds arrays.
 Here is an example:

 ```java
 int[][] array = new int[5][]; //initialize a 2D array with 5 rows